lisamelton/video_transcoding/README.md

 If necessary, the `convert-video` tool may transcode audio tracks to AAC or Dolby Digital AC-3 format when converting to MP4 format.

-Chapter markers and metadata such as track titles are preserved.
-However, be aware that subtitle tracks are not converted.
+Chapter markers, metadata such as track titles and most subtitles are converted.
+However, be aware that any Blu-ray Disc-format subtitles are ignored.

 ### Using `query-handbrake-log`